markbattistella/.github/.github/pull_request_template.md

 ## Checklist

-- [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own document
-- [ ] I updated the change log file linking to the relevant sections
+- [ ] I updated the change log file (if present) linking to the relevant sections
 - [ ] My changes generate no new warnings
 - [ ] I have checked corrected any misspellings